Mouette03/Filyo/README.md

 <summary>🇬🇧 English</summary>

 > **Why Filyo?**
-> I created this application because I couldn't find a simple file sharing tool that suited my needs.
+> I created this application because I couldn't find a simple file-sharing tool that suited my needs.
 So, I decided to build my own, with the help of AI.

 **Self-hosted** file-sharing app, no S3 storage.
 Dark glassmorphism design, bilingual interface (FR/EN), and **reverse sharing** feature.